Rowena-Gan/ITOM-6264/developement_environment_setup.md

 First, we need to navigate on the command line to the directory (folder) where Anaconda is installed.

-When a Terminal is first launch, it typically defaults to your *home directory*.
+When a Terminal is first launched, it typically defaults to your *home directory*.
 Now if you run the `ls` command (that is, type `ls` on your command line and then hit `Enter` on your keyboard), you can see all the files and directories that are inside your home directory.
 You might recognize many names such as `Downloads`, `Desktop`, and `Pictures`.

 If you run the `pwd` command, you can see the full path of your home directory, in my case, it is `/Users/46784513`. `pwd` shows the full path of the directory your are *currently* in on the command line. `/Users/46784513` is too much to memorize and type, so a user's home directory is represented by a short-hand symbol `~`.